jdoleary/Spellmasons/docs/TasksCurrent.md

         - Make ghost arrow spell for player
     - BALANCE unit spawns especially on later levels
         - Maybe not exponential budget?
+    - fix opening book animation playing when you don't have to wait to cast, allow it to exit early
     - Test on different resolutions
+    - Implement
+        - Ghost arrow
     - **Email streamers**, try to set up a multiplayer stream on release day
     - Reach out to translators
     - Balanced / Difficult
     - Content: Add Copy Soul vs capture soul.
 Capture soul should let you spawn them for no mana cost but they need to be below 25% health to be captured.
 Copy Soul gives you the summon card.
     - Solve many enemies overkilling allied unit
+    - Add refunds to as many spells as possible if they have no effect
     - Multiplayer
         - LAN hosting: Support hosting a server from in the game exe
         - Server Browser